isomerpages/moe-woodgrovesec/_prospective-students/Direct School Admission/Selection Process.md

 third_nav_title: Direct School Admission
 ---
 <h4><strong>Selection process takes place from 29 June to 28 July 2026</strong></h4>
-<p>Applicants will receive notification from the school by 28 August if they
-are shortlisted for the DSA selection process.</p>
 <p>The school will invite all shortlisted applicants to attend a compulsory
 selection interview.
 The details of the Selection interview will be communicated via email.</p>